 It was a couple of years more before I moved to Seattle to re-unite with Tom and Ben, but had my father never moved, I imagine that my life might have ended up very differently.
 Theater would have undoubtedly forged a different path in my life, and I wonder if I ever would have gotten into music the way that I did.
 It’s near impossible to consider my life without the history I’ve had in Seattle during the music scene in the ‘80s and ‘90s.
 My nine years of playing in bands—the most notable of which was as a co-founder, bass-player and song-writer for Skin Yard—and my fifteen or so years releasing music by other bands via C/Z Records.
 It is such a critical piece of my identity, one that I am genuinely grateful for.

 I am not really much of a believer of destiny, however I am acutely aware how radically one decision at a fork in our life can completely transform the direction that we end up taking.
 The curious thing is that none of us have any way of gauging how things might have been different; we just know that they would have been – for better or for worse.
 I have no qualms about the way things turned out.
-I experienced more than my share of chaos and adversity under the barely-watchful eyes of my parents, but these were the experiences that helped to forge who I am today and that gave me the abnormal perseverance that have helped me to achieve the things I have thus far.
+I experienced more than my share of chaos and adversity under the barely-watchful eyes of my parents, but these were the experiences that helped to make me who I am today and that gave me the abnormal perseverance that have helped me to achieve the things I have thus far.

 My father and I don’t have any communication anymore, but on this Father’s Day, I am reflecting on the seven short years that we spent together.
 Sadly, he is slowing down in his life with a cognitive decline due to white matter disease, a disease I had not heard of before.
 I hope he is still able to reflect on his early days and on all the meaningful contributions and accomplishments that he’s made in his life.

-My father has written and had published a book or two and has forged a life in Petrolia, CA. that is a template for living self-sufficiently that I still find extraordinary.
+My father has written and had published a book or two and has created a life in Petrolia, CA. that is a template for living self-sufficiently that I still find extraordinary.
 His time in the Diggers in the late 60’s has always given me a sense of pride, and his unrelenting commitment to finding better ways of living as part of our world have helped to inform my Pantheist notions of our place on this planet.
 His commitment to the things that he felt were important in his life is perhaps the most important thing that I am indebted to him for, and is certainly part of why I always try to live my life guided by my principles and driven by my passions.